Frequency Asked Questions

 How do I interpret the "score bars"?

 The score bars give you a graphical representation of your progress through the questions.
-The pink section represents questions you have not yet seen, red is those you're actively learning, blue questions still need some review, and the green ones are completely learned.
+The yellow section represents questions you have not yet seen, red is your weak areas, blue questions still need some review, and the green ones are completely learned.

-Your score bars start out completely pink.
-As you begin to study, you start to see some red, and then some blue.
-Eventually some green starts to show, and it keeps growing as the pink shrinks.
+Your score bars start out completely yellow.
+As you begin to study, you start to see some red and blue.
+Eventually some green starts to show, and it keeps growing as the yellow shrinks.
 Don't feel that you necessarily have to turn the bar all green.
 Most students pass the exams with excellent scores long before that point.

 What does it mean when the program says “No new questions available in the course” in study mode?

 This means that you have seen all the questions in a particular course.
 The website will continue to drill you on the questions you have already seen.

 If you have not yet subscribed to the course you are studying, this message indicates that you have seen all the "free stuff".

 The View courses screen lets you view the question pools in many ways:

 - Select which course (question pool) to view.